Randy Rhoads: Death

 Rhoads played his last show on Thursday, March 18, 1982, at the Knoxville Civic Coliseum.
 The next day, the band was traveling by bus to Rock Super Bowl XIV, a festival in Orlando, Florida.
-Osbourne recalls his final conversation with Rhoads involved the guitarist admonishing him over his heavy drinking.
+Osbourne recalled his final conversation with Rhoads involved the guitarist admonishing him over his heavy drinking.
 On the bus, Rhoads said to Osbourne: "You'll kill yourself, you know, one of these days."

-“I’ve got a lot of work to do, and it makes you realize there’s a lot of responsibility.
+"I've got a lot of work to do, and it makes you realize there's a lot of responsibility.
 This tour, I want to really get myself together and work harder.
-I’m really proud and honored.
-I don’t want to stop there, you know.”
+I'm really proud and honored.
+I don't want to stop there, you know."